 - Innovation We embrace on-going innovation, creativity, and change for achieving continuous improvement and growth. - Results We deliver our very best in all we do, holding ourselves accountable for results. - Respect We treat our team members, customers, and partners with mutual respect and sensitivity, recognizing the importance of diversity.
-We respect all individuals and value their contributions. - Stewardship We are stewards of the public trust and take seriously our responsibility for fiscal management. - Social Justice We will actively work to undo the historic harm done to communities of color throughout Pierce County by targeting our financial and strategic resources to those communities.
-We will purposefully identify, discuss, and challenge issues of race and color and the impact(s) they have on our organization, each partner organization, its respective systems, and the people we serve, with an aim toward active contributions to racial and gender equity along the way.
-We will continually challenge ourselves to understand and correct the inequities we discover within the workforce development system, gain a better understanding of ourselves during this intentional process, and work to ensure that power is shared among all stakeholders in our community.
+We respect all individuals and value their contributions. - Stewardship We are stewards of the public trust and take seriously our responsibility for fiscal management. - Social Justice We will purposefully identify, discuss, and challenge issues of race and color and the impact(s) they have on our organization, each partner organization, its respective systems, and the people we serve.
+We will also challenge ourselves to understand and correct the inequities we discover within the workforce development system and gain a better understanding of ourselves during this intentional process.